Small Boats and Big Boats – Advantages and Disadvantages?

 - Lower initial cost? – This is variable and is dependent on many factors.

-- It’s easier to find a space at a dock – The only space available may be right-sized for a smaller boat.
+- It’s easier to find a space at a dock – During the busy season, the only space available may be right-sized for a smaller boat.

 - Shallow draft for shallow water anchorages – More “gunkholing” opportunities.